 - 4. The Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) is the core document that sets harmonized rules to be adopted by sport organizations that receive funding from the Government of Canada to advance a respectful sport culture that delivers quality, inclusive, accessible, welcoming, and safe sport experiences. - 5.
-Volleyball Canada formally adopted the UCCMS as a policy of Volleyball Canada in June 2022. - 6.
-Volleyball Canada entered into an agreement with the Sport Dispute Resolution Centre of Canada (SDRCC) in June 2022, for the enforcement of the UCCMS, including using the services of the Office of the Sport Integrity Commissioner (OSIC) and the Director of Sanctions and Outcomes (DSO) (the SDRCC Agreement.) - 7.
-The agreement with the SDRCC includes Volleyball BC as one of Volleyball Canada's provincial association and, therefore, permits Volleyball BC to use the services of OSIC, and the DSO to uphold the UCCMS. - 8.
-If there is a conflict between a provision of the UCCMS and a provision of any other VBC Policy, the UCCMS prevails to the extent of the conflict.
+Volleyball Canada formally adopted the UCCMS as a policy of Volleyball Canada in June 2022.
+The definitions in the UCCMS apply to this policy as applicable. - 6.
+If there is a conflict between a provision of the UCCMS and this policy, the UCCMS prevails to the extent of the conflict.